weronikaczernal/Portfolio/myproject.md

 * Test Case Design: Creating detailed and effective test cases based on user interactions and functional behavior.
 * Bug Reporting: Anticipating potential issues and documenting them through bug reports.
 # Test Cases
 Here are examples of the test cases I created for the functionalities I tested.
 Each test case is accompanied by two screenshots: the first screenshot shows the test case details, and the second screenshot presents the test script with execution steps.
+The test cases for the first functionality were documented in Jira using Zephyr, while the test cases for the second functionality were written in TestRail to practice using these tools.
 # Functionality 1: Adding a film to "Chcę zobaczyć" list.
 Valid test cases:
 * Test case 1 - Adding a film to "Chcę zobaczyć" list